 Did you know that Helsinki Airport isn’t actually located in Helsinki?
 It is in fact in the neighbouring city called Vantaa but it is easier to call the airport just Helsinki Airport.
 The name used to be Helsinki-Vantaa Airport but they re-branded the name to be only Helsinki Airport which I think makes it easier for everyone.
-In this article I will tell you what are your options to get from Helsinki Airport to Helsinki city centre and how much they approximately cost.
+In this article I will tell you how to get from Helsinki Airport to Helsinki city centre and how much they approximately cost.
 Prices are accurate during the time this article was written.

 Means of transportation from Helsinki Airport

 Even though Helsinki Airport is in the city of Vantaa it isn’t very far away from Helsinki city center.
 The train, Finnair city bus and taxi will take you to Helsinki centre in 30 minutes.
 The local buses take a bit longer than that.
 So here are your options for the transportation.

 The taxi policy in Finland changed recently.
 It used to be more regulated and the prices were the same for every company.
 When you reach the taxi station at Helsinki Airport, you will notice signs that explain the rates for different companies.
 The official taxis are metered but you can also negotiate your own price.